kawong14/NLP-Product-Rating/README.md

 # NLP – Product Rating

 ## Objective:
 The objective of this repository is to create prediction on product ratings based on a text given from customer feedback.
-Retailers often have a form where users can write reviews on products but many times retailers don’t have a star rating system.
 This repository will be creating a model to predict the rating of product 1-5 stars with 5 being the highest.

 ## How it works:
 To create the model I will be training the model on Amazon reviews.
 Amazon product reviews have a star rating system so that can be used as the target output prediction.